zzybluebell/tp/docs/UserGuide.md

 ### 20. Clearing ezFoodie data : `clear`

-Clear all data stored in ezFoodie.
+Clears all data stored in ezFoodie.
 Use with Caution!

 Format: `clear`